LuisFlavioOliveira/BullMarker/README.md

-# Bull Marker
+# Bull Market

-Bull Marker is a Stock Trading Game made using Python/Flask in the back-end, Jinja for the template engine, SQLite3 as DataBase and HTML/JS/CSS (Bootstrap) for the front-end.
+Bull Market is a Stock Trading Game made using Python/Flask in the back-end, Jinja for the template engine, SQLite3 as DataBase and HTML/JS/CSS (Bootstrap) for the front-end.